A4OpS/mlops-tinystories/reports/README.md

 The measured code coverage we got is 90%.
 This includes all of the files that are needed to run the tests, which means there are some python files in our repository that is not included in the coverage percentage.
 We are a little bit away from 100%.
 We found that when writing unit tests, then we kept on thinking of new ways to test our code.
 We ended up at some point not writing anymore unit tests.
 So even though we have a high code coverage, then the fact that we did not have enough time to write all the unit tests we wanted shows that there is still a chance that our code could contains errors.

+In addition, even if all our code wwas "tested" there might still be oversights in the tests themselves that could let bugs through, which is a hard thing to plan against.

 ### Question 9

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**